TVO: Programming

 TVO airs a mixture of original children's programming, documentaries, scripted dramas, and public affairs programs.

 Children's programming is aired daily during a daytime television block branded as TVOKids, with general-audience programming airing during prime time and overnight hours for adult viewers.
+The programming started in 1994.

 Scripted dramas are typically foreign imports, past selections include the Danish political drama Borgen and the British police procedural New Tricks.
 TVO's first original drama series was Hard Rock Medical, a medical drama set in Sudbury, which aired from 2013 to 2018.
 Public affairs programming includes the flagship daily current affairs show The Agenda and an overnight rebroadcast of the Legislative Assembly of Ontario's Question Period from the Ontario Parliament Network.

 All TVO programming is aired in English or in another language with English subtitles.
 French-language programs were previously shown on Sundays, from noon until sign-off, for the benefit of Franco-Ontarian viewers.
 The establishment of French counterpart network TFO led to the discontinuation of French-language programming on TVO by the mid-1990s.

 Former programming

 Earlier in TVO's history, all dramatic programming was required to have some educational content.
 Therefore actors, journalists or writers were hired to provide commentary on shows aired by TVO that would place them within an educational context.
 For instance, Tom Grattan's War was bookmarked by segments hosted by Andrea Martin that would use scenes from the series to discuss filmmaking techniques.
-Episodes of The Prisoner were hosted by journalist Warner Troyer whose segments included interviews with the actors and a discussion of various psychological, philosophical or sociological themes regarding the series.
+Episodes of The Prisoner were hosted by journalist Warner Troyer whose segments included interviews with the actors and a discussion of vavoxrious psychological, philosophical or sociological themes regarding the series.
 Similarly, Doctor Who was hosted by science fiction author Judith Merril who would discuss each week's episode to explore various themes in science and science fiction.
 Saturday Night at the Movies continued to follow this format long after the requirement was dropped because of the popularity of its host, Elwy Yost.